thomluther/ha-anker-solix/INFO.md

 The system variable is automatically generated based on the device name of the entity that triggered the state change.

+> [!NOTE]
-**Note:** If you want to modify the notification to work with your iPhone, please refer to the [HA companion App documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic/) for IOS capabilities.
+> If you want to modify the notification to work with your iPhone, please refer to the [HA companion App documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic/) for IOS capabilities.

 ### Automation code for actionable notification